 Step 3: Calculate Priorities

 Once again, even with priorities, there are ways to decrease expenses.
-This part of the budgeting process leans more towards your personal preference.
+This part of the budgeting process begins to lean more towards your personal preference.
 A lot of priority expenses are based on quantity.
 How many times to do you want to eat out each week?
 How many TV channels do you want to pay for?
 How often do you want to buy new clothes or buy a new phone?
 The best way to reduce priority expenses is to reduce their frequency.

 Once your necessities are covered, you can decide if you want to allocate towards your priorities or if you want to raise the quality of your necessities.
-For example, maybe you choose to buy a nicer car, but you sacrifice new clothes and movie tickets every month.
-In budgeting, there is an opportunity cost to every decision.
-If you pursue one goal, you sacrifice another.
-However, these kinds of decisions are very opinion-based and vary from person to person.
+For example, maybe you decide to buy a nicer car, but you sacrifice new clothes and movie tickets every month.

 Step 4: Calculate Wants

 It is very common for someone to confuse a priority with a want.
-Overall, want is just a lower-ranked priority.
-If possible, you would like to fund these goals, but they do not matter as much as the priorities above.
-The most common wants include saving for retirement, charitable giving, debt repayment, college savings, travel, etc. Wants can also include protection for future expenses such as a new car, new home, wedding, etc. Finally, wants are more commonly long-term priorities that take much more time to achieve the desired goal.
+Overall, a want is just a lower ranked priority.
+You would like to fund these goals if possible, but they do not matter as much as the priorities above.
+The most common wants include saving for retirement, charitable giving, debt repayment, college savings, travel, etc.

-Once again, this is also an opinion based and a priority to someone may be a want to someone else.
+Once again, this is also opinion based and a priority to someone may be a want to someone else.
 Some people might really care about retirement savings and they will sacrifice entertainment in order to save more.
-Some people might be more charitably inclined and would instead donate their money than spend it on fast food.
+Some people might be more charitably inclined and would rather donate their money than spend it on fast food.

 Step 5: Review and Monitor

 The first half of this step is performed as soon as the initial budget is completed.
-You will either have a cash flow surplus or a deficit.
+You will either have a cashflow surplus or deficit.
 You will either have income remaining that can be allocated further, or your expenses will be too high, and you do not have enough income to cover all of your goals.
 At this point, it is time to reflect on your personal opinion and decide how to adjust your budget.

 If needed, we do have an excellent in-house document that can be used to help construct a budget.
 Please go to http://summitfc.net/contact-us/ and request our budgeting template.
-Someone from our team will be happy to send it over and help you complete it.
+Someone from our team will be more than happy to send it over and help you complete it.

 We hope you learned something today.
-We would love to hear any feedback or suggestions if you have any.
+If you have any feedback or suggestions, we would love to hear them.

 Zachary A. Bachner, CFP®